Indrudu Chandrudu: Plot

 Chandram finally reveals the truth about his murder charge to the reporter.
 He used to be a singer and dancer.
 A contractor named Vallabha Rao (Gollapudi Maruthi Rao), who tells him that he will help him and his female dance partner become famous and invites them to a hotel room.
 While Vallabha Rao sends Chandram to receive someone, he brutally tries to rape the female dancer and murders her.
 He uses his influence to put the blame on Chandram.
-Chandram is found guilty, but during the trial, he fakes mental retardation and is put in the mental institution.
+Chandram is found guilty, but during the trial, he fakes intellectual disability and is put in the mental institution.
 Sandhya and Chandram then fall for each other.
 Tired of running, they hatch a plan to stop Tripathi and Vallabha Rao, who also happens to be the assistant's partner.

 Chandram goes back to the crowded market that he sold in the beginning of the film and proclaims that he will give the land back to the people and expose illegal activities he had committed with Tripathi in a big public gathering soon.
 Tripathi realises that if he killed Rayudu, he would become the first suspect.
 He searches for a way to get the upper hand.
 He traces down Chandram's mother (Dubbing Janaki), kidnaps her, and uses this as a leverage to blackmail Chandram into not doing anything silly at the public meeting.

 The day before the meeting, since Rayudu's children wanted to spend time with their father, Chandram impersonates Rayudu and plays with the kids.
 He accidentally finds the diamonds and leaves clues so that the children could find it in the future.

 On the day of the meeting, a huge crowd is built up to hear the speech and it is attended by prominent ministers.
 Chandram, impersonating Rayudu, is being held on a close watch by Tripathi.
 With the help of Sandhya and her father (P. L. Narayana), he finds the location where his mother is being held captive by the corrupt politician who had sent him to jail.
 He weasels into the car of a prominent minister who asks the assistant to use a different vehicle.
 Finally free from the assistant's view, Chandram uses the opportunity to leave and rescue his mother, and the corrupt politician is killed in the process.
 Chandram comes back to the minister's vehicle just in time as the vehicle reaches the press conference, so Tripathi does not suspect anything.

 During the press conference, Chandram details all the illegal activities he had committed along with Tripathi and other politicians and businessmen with evidence.
 Just as he finishes his speech, he is shot by an unknown assailant.
 Chandram turns to Tripathi and blames him before he collapses and dies.
 The crowd of people becomes agitated and beats Tripathi.
 An ambulance comes and picks up Chandram's body.